nick-kanakis/effective-java-in-a-nutshell/README.md

 Advantages:
 1) Try-finally is more verbose
 2) Try-finally can easily written wrong (eg: forget the finally block)
-3) If an error is thrown by the try block and the finally block only the exception in the finally block will be written.
+3) If an error is thrown by the try block and finally block, only the exception in the finally block will be written.

 ## Chapter 3: Methods common to all objects